jwilson529/oneclickcontent-images/README.md

 ---

 ## Upgrade Notice

+### 1.1.7
+- Fixes nonce verification in thumbnail fetching for improved security.

 ### 1.1.5
 - Fixes and enhancements to the update system.
 Resolves issues with stale update indicators and transient handling.